mjftw/pluma-automation/docs/tutorials/2-1-tutorial-console.md

 The raw log file contains an up to date log of everything that has been sent on the console to date, without control information.

-All Automation Lab hardware control classes have a log file, but only the console classes have a raw log file.
+All Pluma hardware control classes have a log file, but only the console classes have a raw log file.

-Both default to being stored in a temporary file in `/tmp/lab`, but you can change the logfile locations by setting the attributes on the console instance.
+Both default to being stored in a temporary file in `/tmp/pluma`, but you can change the logfile locations by setting the attributes on the console instance.

 ```python
 console.raw_logfile = './raw_console_data.log'